psipred/ansible_config/2023_deploy_notes.md

 5. bm2 and bm3, update python and update the A_A virtualenvand update commandRunner 8.12
    biopython expected
 6. hspred needs updated for cleanexpect changes
 7. dmpfold2 needs installing correctly with pip and rewrite the job/tasks.
-Monkey patch torch.symeig for torch.linalg.eigh
+Monkey patch aa_env/lib/python3.9/site-packages/dmpfold/network.py at two locations w, v = torch.symeig(M.float(), eigenvectors=True)
+or
+w, v = torch.linalg.eigh(M.float())
 8. Update hhblits dbs and blast_cache
 9. Double check mogrify is working for dompred plot and add css rotation if needed
 10. Makes sure the timers for polling in results seq, results structure and model as set sensibly